 We used the excellent WaveNode WN-2 Wattmeter again in our portable satellite setup.
-This is a modular output monitoring system that has sensors for VHF/UHF use as well as voltage, signal quality and other monitoring functions.
+This modular output monitoring system has sensors for VHF/UHF use as well as voltage, signal quality, and other monitoring functions.

 DC power for the setup is provided via a Powerwerx SS-30DV Power Supply and a RigRunner 40007U distribution unit.
 We use this power supply in all of our portable setups.
 It is lightweight, provides plenty of power for a 100W station and accessories, and is quiet from an RF perspective.

 With the transceiver test of the station complete, we turned our attention to transporting the setup.
 Proper protection of the equipment during transport was provided via a large case from Pelican.
-We combined this with a roller bag and an inexpensive storage bin for documentation and accessories which are not very fragile.
-We also included our RigExpert antenna analyzer in the setup to make testing of the station during setup in a portable environment easier.
+We combined this with a roller bag and an inexpensive storage bin for documentation and accessories, which are not very fragile.
+We also included our RigExpert antenna analyzer in the setup to make testing the station during setup in a portable environment easier.

-With all of the assembly and testing of the components of our 2.0 Portable Satellite Station complete, we packed up all the components.
+With all of the assembly and testing of our 2.0 Portable Satellite Station components complete, we packed up all the components.
 We used an inexpensive furniture dolly to allow us to roll the tower around to load and unload it.